RichardHeriawan/Lab0/index.md

 <img src="IMG_8370%202.jpg" width="200">

 My name is Richard Christandi Heriawan.
 I am a fourth year student and majoring in Computer Science at Warren College.
 I have a lot experiences using C++, C, Java, HTML, Phyton, and System Verilog.
+Here's the link to my instagram [Instagram](https://www.instagram.com/richardchristandih/).

 > Computer science is no more about computers than astronomy is about telescope - Edger Djikstra